 The Chayotes

-The Chayotes is a light-hearted, contemporary rock fiction novel set in a coastal community in 2014.
+The Chayotes is a light-hearted, rock n’ roll fiction novel set in a small coastal community in 2014.

 The growth of seemingly magical chayote squash, the band’s namesake, appears in occasional bridges between chapters as the story evolves.

 Each chapter features suggested “earworms” (classic rock & blues) and are listed in a separate table of contents.
-The free correlating playlist to the book can be found on YouTube Music.
-Hum along as you read or after each chapter.
+The free correlating playlist to the book can be found on YouTube Music and on Spotify.
+Hum along as you read or after each chapter!

 Inspiration: I wrote The Chayotes over the course of ten years, completing it last year after retiring a few years beforehand to MidCoast Maine–a moving plan that had been in place for decades.
 The storyline of this book was inspired from firsthand experiences working for City & Federal government parks and recreation, musicians I’ve known, and attending various jam sessions to sing or play.